Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Animated Armor.md

   - Animated Armor
 ---
 # [[5.
 Mechanics\Bestiary\Construct\Animated Armor.md|Animated Armor]]
 *Source: Monster Manual p.
-19, Curse of Strahd, Tasha's Cauldron of Everything.
+19, Curse of Strahd, Tasha's Cauldron of Everything, Vecna: Eve of Ruin.
 Available in the SRD and the Basic Rules.*

 This empty steel shell clamors as it moves, heavy plates banging and grinding against one another like the vengeful spirit of a fallen knight.
 Ponderous but persistent, this magical guardian is almost always a suit of plate armor.